psychemedia/storytelling-notes/and-the-girl-played-on.md

 The footprints on the path had disappeared again.
 A bit odd, a rose bush, out of season... and a bee...

-Rhoswen leaned towards the rose bush, recognising something within it, perhaps, because in Welsh, Rhoswen means "white rose".

-The bee buzzed angrily, and Rhoswen stepped back.
+Rhoswen leaned towards the rose bush, and the bee buzzed angrily.
+Rhoswen — which means, white rose, in the Welsh — stepped back.

-"Little bee, little bee, did you see a young woman, and young man, pass by this way?"
+"Little bee, little bee, oh you pretty little bee, did you see a young woman, and young man, pass by this way?"

 But the bee said nothing, just buzzed some more, and disappeared into the rose.